TeraWattHour/borzoi/README.md

 ## Installation

-Borzoi works anywhere, where Fetch API is present, or uses `isomorphic-fetch` npm library.
+Borzoi works anywhere where Fetch API is present.
+When using earlier versions of Node, install fetch polyfill.

 Install Borzoi using the following command: